Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 [compact contact list](http://i.imgur.com/tmX8z9s.png)
 option that qTox has, thanks to [lumirayz](https://github.com/lumirayz).

-####Mac
-A note for Mac OS X users: you may have noticed you haven't received updates in more than a week.
-The problem has been resolved, but you need to download qTox manually and reinstall in order to get the new updater (your personal data will be left intact of course).
+####OS X
+A note for Mac OS X users: We pushed a number of major changes that totally reworked how the app works.
+Because of this, many improvements like Qt 5.3 -> 5.4 mean updating it normally will break.
+Please be aware that this update includes a new icon that you may not be used to, and has many visual improvements.

+In order to update cleanly you'll need to redownload qTox and drag the app in to your applications folder like usual.
+Your profiles won't be harmed or modified in any way.

 ##uTox progress